someaction86/TLDRDungeonGuide/README.md

 ---

 ## Changelog

+### v1.4.3
+- **Fixed font picker** — Fonts now apply and persist correctly.
+Root cause was WoW resetting a FontString's font on every `SetText` call.
+Fixed by using a persistent named `Font` object (`CreateFont`) assigned via `SetFontObject`, which survives text updates.
+- **Fixed Expressway detection** — Moved to `PLAYER_LOGIN` so all addons are fully loaded before probing.
+Now checks three sources in order: LibSharedMedia registry, ElvUI's internal font table (`ElvUI[1].Media.Fonts.Expressway`), then a list of known file paths.
+Correct ElvUI path added (`ElvUI/Game/Shared/Media/Fonts/Expressway.ttf`).
+Backslash normalisation added since ElvUI stores paths with backslashes.
+Hover tooltip on the not-found button now explains how to install Expressway.
+- **Fixed Brief mode** — Lua 5.1 (WoW's version) does not support `\x` hex escape sequences — they were being treated as literal characters so the em dash pattern never matched.
+Fixed using decimal escapes (`\226\128\148`) which Lua 5.1 does support.
+- **Fixed boss navigation arrows** — Unicode arrow characters (`◄` `►`) have no glyphs in WoW's default fonts and rendered as `[]`.
+Replaced with plain ASCII `<` `>`.
+Also fixed a dropdown closure bug where the source table reference was being lost — indexes are now packed as pure integers in `arg1`/`arg2` with no closure dependency.
+Navigation now stops at the first and last boss of the current dungeon.
+Tooltip Unicode arrows replaced with plain text to avoid `[]` rendering.
+- **Fixed button overlap in Options panel** — Reset Position button re-anchored so it sits cleanly between Reset to Defaults and Done without overlapping.
+- **Reverted font picker** — Removed SharedMedia scroll frame complexity and returned to the original simple flat button list.
+Expressway auto-detection retained.

 ### v1.4.1
 - **Fixed font picker** — Fonts now apply correctly.
 Root cause was `ApplyFontSize()` being called before `SetText()` — WoW resets the font when text is set, overwriting the selection.
 Order corrected.